FERPA - General Information

 Parents of a dependent student may challenge denial of access to educational records by providing to the Registrar’s Office evidence that they declare the student as a dependent on their most recent Federal Income Tax form (Form 1040).

 Students may request official transcripts from the Office of the Registrar.
-University officials may request student record information through AIRS (Administrative Information Reporting System).
-All requests for student record information from entities outside of OSU should be made through the OSU Communication Services Office.
+University officials may request student record information at https://apps.okstate.edu/data_release/index.php.
+All requests for student record information from entities outside of OSU should be made through the Brand Management Open Records Request website.

 - AACRAO FERPA Guide